Environmental impacts of beavers: Effects on stream flows and water quality

 Beaver ponds increase stream flows in seasonally dry streams by storing run-off in the rainy season, which raises groundwater tables via percolation from beaver ponds.
 In a recent study using 12 serial aerial photo mosaics from 1948 to 2002, the impact of the return of beavers on openwater area in east-central Alberta, Canada, found that the mammals were associated with a 9-fold increase in openwater area.
 Beavers returned to the area in 1954 after a long absence since their extirpation by the fur trade in the 19th century.
 During drought years, where beavers were present, 60% more open water was available than those same areas during previous drought periods when beavers were absent.
 The authors concluded that beavers have a dramatic influence on the creation and maintenance of wetlands even during extreme drought.

 From streams in the Maryland coastal plain to Lake Tahoe, beaver ponds have been shown to remove sediment and pollutants, including total suspended solids, total nitrogen, phosphates, carbon, and silicates, thus improving stream water quality.
 In addition, fecal coliform and streptococci bacteria excreted into streams by grazing cattle are reduced by beaver ponds, where slowing currents lead to settling of the bacteria in bottom sediments.

-The term "beaver fever" is a misnomer coined by the American press in the 1970s, following findings that the parasite Giardia lamblia, which causes giardiasis, was putatively carried by beavers.
+Following findings that the parasite Giardia lamblia, which causes giardiasis, was putatively carried by beavers, the term "beaver fever" was coined by the American press in the 1970s.
 Further research has shown that many animals and birds carry this parasite, and the major source of water contamination is by humans.
 Recent concerns point to domestic animals as a significant vector of giardia, with young calves in dairy herds testing as high as 100% positive for giardia.
 New Zealand has giardia outbreaks, but no beavers, whereas Norway has plenty of beavers, but had no giardia outbreaks until recently (in a southern part of Norway densely populated by humans but no beaver).

 In 2011, a Eurasian beaver pair was introduced to a beaver project site in West Devon, consisting of a 1.8 ha large enclosure with a 183 m long channel and one pond.
 Within five years, the pair created a complex wetland with an extensive network of channels, 13 ponds and dams.
 Survey results showed that the created ponds hold 31.75-111.05 kg/m2 of sediment, which stores 13.40-18.40 t of carbon and 0.76-1.06 t of nitrogen.
 Concentrations of carbon and nitrogen were significantly higher in these ponds than farther upstream of this site.
 These results indicate that the beavers' activity contributes to reducing the effects of soil erosion and pollution in agricultural landscapes.